Fynjirby/dotfiles/README.md

 # Egor Fynjirby's Dotfiles

-Hyprland, nvim, alacritty, waybar, etc. All are right here
+Sway, nvim, alacritty, waybar, etc. All are right here

-> Here is a screenshot of my setup
+> Here is a screenshot of my setup (on my monitor it looks much much better)

 <img width="1920" height="1080" alt="image" src="photo.png" />